RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Basic-project-creation-flow.md

 Responses:
 -	HTTP Code 200 Ok.
--	Body –  a list with task identifier and status.
+-	Body â€“  a list with task identifier and status.

 Example:
 ```json